 Once you have spores, growing them is actually pretty simple — Guadalajara is renowned for its colonization speed, meaning it takes very little for it to become acclimated and begin the sporing process.

-Expect a shorter growing period than with other strains, though the caps are slightly smaller.
+Expect a shorter growing period than other strains, though the caps are slightly smaller.

-You can end up with a healthy harvest capable of inducing a potent spiritual journey if you keep the air humid by misting the medium frequently.
+You can have a healthy harvest capable of inducing a potent spiritual journey if you keep the air humid by misting the medium frequently.

 Here are a few similar strains for those who want a similar experience but cannot find Guadalajara.

-The closest alternative are other Mexican strains.
+The closest alternative is other Mexican strains.
 Some examples include Escondido, Huautla, Lizard King, Matias Romero, Mazatapec, Mestizo, MexiCube, Palenque Mexico, Tapalpa, Teonanacatl, and Xapuri.

 Here are some of the best alternatives for those interested in the Guadalajara magic mushroom strain: